philipbl/Day-One-Lightroom-Plugin/README.md

 Warning: Pictures that are exported can be extremely large and take up a lot of space in iCloud or Dropbox.
 You can use the normal `Image Sizing` options to scale down the picture.

+### Acknowledgment
+Thanks to [tcjennings](https://github.com/tcjennings/LUA-RFC-4122-UUID-Generator) for the UUID4 generator.

 [1]: https://github.com/philipbl/Day-One-Lightroom-Plugin/archive/master.zip